Interstate 69C: History

 The Federal Highway Administration (FHWA) approved the designation for the Lower Rio Grande Valley Segment on May 24, 2013, and the Texas Transportation Commission followed suit on May 30, 2013.
 This action finalized the designations of not only I-69C but also of the sections of I-69E from Brownsville north to north of Raymondville and also I-2 which is a 46.8 mi freeway connecting with I-69C and I-69E in Pharr and Harlingen.
 These approvals added over 100 mi to the Interstate Highway System in the Rio Grande Valley.
 The signage was installed in mid-2013.

 As of July 2021, the cluster consisting of the recently designated portions of I-69C, I-69E, and I-2 in the Rio Grande Valley is not connected to the national Interstate network.
 This situation is slated to be remedied by scheduled projects to complete I-69E along US 77 between Raymondville and Robstown and the southern end of the previously signed portion of the I-69 corridor connecting with I-37 west of Corpus Christi.
 The Environmental Protection Agency (EPA) approval for the upgrade of the US 77 alignment to Interstate standards, including bypasses of the towns along the 91 mi routing, was obtained through a Finding of No Significant Impact statement issued on July 13, 2012; funding for the various upgrade projects became available after 2015.
 During August 2014, exit numbering began on the south most segment of I-69C in Edinburg.

 As of 2023, the only segment of US 281 to be constructed to Interstate standards not currently connected to I-69C is the segment through Falfurrias.
-Construction to upgrade a bypass that had been built around Alice began in 2023 with completion set for mid-2028.
-Another bypass for Premont has also been under construction since 2019.
-The southbound lanes of the bypass opened to traffic on October 25, 2023 (the northbound lanes had been opened in 2022), but the project as a whole will not be completed until mid-2024.
+Construction to upgrade a bypass that had been built around Alice began in 2023 with completion set for 2027.
+Another bypass for Premont began construction in 2019.
+The southbound lanes of the bypass opened to traffic on October 25, 2023 (the northbound lanes had been opened in 2022).
+The project was completed in 2024.
 In August 2023, $100.8 million in funding was allocated to upgrade US 281 to a freeway between Falfurrias and Premont, although construction will not begin until 2029.
-Other projects between Alice and Faysville are in varying stages of planning and funding with plans north of Alice not announced yet.
+Construction to upgrade the segment of US 281 between FM 490 and SH 186 to Interstate standards began in 2025.
+Other projects between Alice and Linn-San Manuel are in varying stages of planning and funding with plans north of Alice not announced yet.